parthtr9/cse15l-lab-reports/Lab_Report1.md

    clear
    clear
    ```
-   >Terminal gets stuck in a loop and prints whatever the user puts in the input.
+   >Terminal gets stuck in a loop and prints whatever the user puts in the input because no specific file is present in the argument from which the contents can be printed.

 2. Using the command with a path to a directory as an argument: